dwrobel/flatcam/README.md

 =================================================

+17.04.2019

+- Gerber Editor: added some messages to warn user if no selection exists when trying to do aperture deletion or aperture geometry deletion

 16.04.2019

 - added ability to use ENTER key to finish tool adding in Editors, NCC Tool, Paint Tool and SolderPaste Tool.